dunsd/linked-list-learning-odin/README.md

 # Function List:

-append(value) - Append the entered value to the end of the list. prepend(value) - Prepend the entered value to the start of the list. getLength() - Console log the current length of the list. getHead() - Return the current head node of the list.
+append(value) - Append the entered value to the end of the list.\n prepend(value) - Prepend the entered value to the start of the list. getLength() - Console log the current length of the list. getHead() - Return the current head node of the list.